 Canberra’s property market continues to grow, with a significant number of dynamic new buildings underway and with the increase of interstate and foreign investment, doesn’t appear to be slowing down.
 Commercial property investors rely on us to provide sound advice relevant to the local market, including the unique ACT Crown leasehold and planning system.

-Our property development team have strong relationships with property developers, investors and landlords for large and small residential and commercial property developments.
+Our property development team has strong relationships with property developers, investors and landlords for large and small residential and commercial property developments.

 We have guided many clients through successful property developments using a collaborative, efficient and communicative approach.
 We provide a comprehensive, efficient and transparent legal service, including collaboration with your accountant and access to a client portal to track the ‘real-time’ progress of your development.